 ICD-10 code sets have been widely-used internationally for more than a decade to report patient health conditions.
 It also is used for mortality reporting in the United States.
 The U.S currently uses ICD-9 coding both to report patient health conditions and facilitate claims processing and provider reimbursement.

-The U.S. Department of Health and Human Services (HHS) has mandated use of ICD-10 codes in the U.S. on all HIPAA transactions by Oct.
-1, 2014 for both reporting and payment of claims.
-HHS recently announced a proposed rule that may extend the ICD-10 compliance date.
+The U.S. Department of Health and Human Services (HHS) mandated the use of ICD-10 codes in the U.S. on all HIPAA transactions by Oct.
+1, 2015, for both reporting and payment of claims.
+The adoption of ICD-10 coding is delayed to no sooner than Oct.
+1, 2015.

 For Premera, ICD-10 implementation will impact processes across the company; however, we are prepared.
 Our implementation planning is well underway, and we will meet the federal compliance date.